MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ## Site creation from Power Apps

-Starting September 2023, creation of a blank app portal from Power Apps will be re-directed to the [Power Pages home](https://make.powerpages.microsoft.com).
-The creation of a site by selecting a portal template will not be supported on Power Apps Maker portal, but now can be done from the templates hub on [Power Pages home](https://make.powerpages.microsoft.com).
+Starting September 2023, creation of a blank app portal from Power Apps will be re-directed to [Power Pages](https://make.powerpages.microsoft.com).
+Site creation from a portal template will not be supported in Power Apps.
+Instead, users can create a site from the templates in [Power Pages](https://make.powerpages.microsoft.com) design studio.

+### Why can't I create a portal from Power Apps?

+As part of providing a streamlined and improved experience for the Makers to create a website, all the site creation experience is now provided through [Power Pages](https://make.powerpages.microsoft.com).
+You can create secure, enterprise-grade, low-code business websites with Power Pages.
+More information: [Create a site with Power Pages](getting-started/create-manage.md)

+### Why do I not see Dynamics 365 portal templates in Power Apps Maker portal Apps experience?

+You can create websites leveraging the Dynamics 365 templates from [Power Pages](https://make.powerpages.microsoft.com).
+More information: [Dynamics 365 templates](templates/dynamics-365-apps/overview.md)

+### Will I lose access to all portals and websites that I created in Power Apps?

+No. You will continue to have access to all the portals and websites that you created through the Power Apps Maker portal.
+You can access these from [Power Pages](https://make.powerpages.microsoft.com).
+More information: [Manage sites](admin/manage-sites.md)

 ## Power Apps portals admin center